jrrera/reactive-promise/README.md

 });
 ```

-If you have already added the task in an alternate location, you can retrieve it
+If you have already added the task in an alternate location, you can retrieve a
-a new handle using the ``getHandle`` method:
+handle using the ``getHandle`` method:

 ```js
 Router.route('/route', {